Linaro/website/_posts/current/blog/2020-09-25-enabling-uefi-secure-boot-on-u-boot.md

 ### 1. build U-Boot

-CONFIG_EFI_SECURE_BOOT is the only option required in addition to qemu_arm64_defconfig to support UEFI Secure Boot.:
+CONFIG_EFI_SECURE_BOOT is the only option required in addition to qemu_arm64_defconfig to support UEFI Secure Boot.

 ```
 $ make qemu_arm64_defconfig